Wilson & Co., Their Clydesdales, and the Dallas Jaycees’ Safety Committee — 1951

 All this kind of makes me want a ham sandwich and a bottle of beer….

-Photo found on eBay in 2014; it has the stamp of Denny Hayes of The Dallas Times Herald on the back:
+Photo found on eBay in 2014; on the back is the stamp of photographer Denny Hayes.

 See an unimpeded view of the famous six-horse team of Clydesdales (each of which weighed, on average, two thousand pounds) in a 1954 Cedar Rapids Gazette photo, here.